locostewart/working-rover/README.md

 #### 1) Making a Workspace
 (Note--If you already have a workspace you are using you can skip this step.
 None of the code is dependent on the name of the workspace.
-In linux, make a new workspace with the following commands:
+In linux, make a new workspace by running the following commands individually:

 ```
 source /opt/ros/jazzy/setup.bash